 Under the revised methods, the ONS groups all of the diseases causing dementia – like Alzheimer’s disease and vascular dementia – together into one category.

-This contrasts to conditions like cancer, which is separated out by disease type.
+This contrasts with conditions like cancer, which is separated by disease type.
 Deaths from diseases such as lung cancer, breast cancer, and pancreatic cancer are all analysed separately.
-Lung cancer caused the most deaths of all cancers in 2020, recorded on 4.7% of death certificates.
+Lung cancer caused the most deaths of all cancers in 2022, recorded on 9.2% of death certificates.

-However, if all the different types of cancer were grouped together, the picture would look different.
+However, if all the different types of cancer were grouped, the picture would look different.
 For example, cancer would have been responsible for 1 in 4 UK deaths in 2017 if this was the case.

-The grouping of diseases therefore influences how these conditions rank in the causes of deaths in the nations of the UK.
+The grouping of diseases, therefore, influences how these conditions rank in the causes of death in the nations of the UK.